mighty-gerbils/gerbil/doc/guide/emacs.md

 And you can now run Gerbil with `M-x run-scheme`.

 N.B.
 Up to v0.16 the editing mode file was gerbil.el.
-Starting with `v0.16-1-g36a31050`, gerbil mode has been migrated to gerbil-mode.el; see [#510](https://github.com/vyzo/gerbil/issues/510) for migrating.
+After `v0.16-48-g46f10016`, gerbil mode has been migrated to gerbil-mode.el; see [#510](https://github.com/vyzo/gerbil/issues/510) for migrating.

 ## Treadmill: An Alternative